Examples of Protozoa with Detailed Characters & Pictures

 • The parasite is oval-shaped and has flagella.
 It is a digenetic parasite.

-• A first host is a man or animal and the second host is an insect called a tsetse fly.
+• The first host is a man or animal, and the second host is an insect called a tsetse fly.

 9. Giardia intesinalis